4a50/reading-notes/HTML-structure.md

   + What information needs to be prominent?
 + Then begin to work on sizing and colors to draw the eye appropriately.

-+ Grouping is important to organize information for the end user
++ Grouping is important to organize information for the end-user

 ## Chapter 17: HTML5 tags<-- I know, out of order